JMMyhre/COMPSCI-220-Assignments/README.md

-# This is a Repository for all of the Course work included in MAGD 150
+# This is a Repository for all of the Course work included in COMPSCI 220 Intermediate JAVA

-## MAGD 150 is an introductory course to Media Arts and Game Development
+## This class was a fully remote six week minamal instruction course

-### All of this work was completed by myself or with the help of my classmates
+### All of this work was completed by myself with little to no background in JAVA

-_To access and display the file you will need the sublime and the sublime browsersync extension.
-Enter the folder and find the index.html, once opened use the browsersync to launch the content and Enjoy :)_

-_All files were done using P5.js or by using libraries offered on their website https://p5js.org/_

 ## Labs